shrishty/CreatingWebApplicationUsingGo/README.md

 * Go addresses challenges which is not addressed in any of the existing languages
 * Fully Compiled - Similar to C++
 * Simple - Python (No clutter, only 25 keyword)
-* Concurrency - Used by Erlang which handles 1,00,000 of sequential processes effortlessly (scaleing is better)
+* Concurrency - Used by Erlang which handles 1,00,000 of sequential processes effortlessly (scaling is better)
 * Statically typed language - variables need not be defined before they are used.

 # To start